 If you meet the basic requirements to be married, then have the inmate request a marriage packet from his Correctional Counselor 1.
 You may need to get certified copies of several forms of identification to prove that you are of legal age to marry and are a United States citizen.
 This can be a driver’s license, a birth certificate, a social security card, a passport or any other form of government-issued identification.
 The prison may require you to have two or more of these items certified.

 A majority of all State Prisons have their own ministers to conduct wedding ceremonies.
 But the few that don’t have their own ministers, it will be on you to find and hire a Wedding Officiant to conduct your wedding ceremony.
-Fee to hire your own Wedding Officiant can range from anywhere between $100 to $300.
-You must ask the prison if they have their own wedding minister or if you might have to hire your own.
+Fee to hire your own Wedding Officiant can range from anywhere between $100 to $1,000 (varies on availability and travel).
+You must call and ask the Prison Wedding Coordinator if they have their own wedding minister or if you might have to hire your own.